Business Code of Conduct

 For more information, please refer to our Trade Sanctions Policy.

 Company Personnel are prohibited from using Company resources (which includes volunteering if during Company paid work hours) to engage in political lobbying and funding political campaign.

 Campaign finance laws vary across jurisdictions and apply generally when Digital Edge makes political contributions or engages on policy issues with government entities, elected officials, and candidates for public office.
 Given the complexity of these laws and the consequences of non-compliance, the Company has elected not to participate in political activities or in the financing of political campaigns.

 Digital Edge is committed to competing in a fair and vigorous manner, in compliance with all applicable antitrust and competition laws.
 Antitrust laws protect consumers by prohibiting anticompetitive conduct that can restrict free competition.
-In accordance with these laws and regulations, Company Personnel must never agree, either directly or indirectly, with competitors: (1) to set any aspect of prices or other terms related to the products or services we provide to third parties; (2) to allocate customers, territories, or product markets; (3) not to deal with a particular company; or (4) on bid levels or whether to submit a bid on
+In accordance with these laws and regulations, Company Personnel must never agree, either directly or indirectly, with competitors: (1) to set any aspect of prices or other terms related to the products or services we provide to third parties; (2) to allocate customers, territories, or product markets; (3) not to deal with a particular company; or (4) on bid levels or whether to submit a bid on any prospective business.

 Further, some additional conduct may be considered unfair or illegal in certain circumstances, including: